JMorris1575/christmas17/docs/trivia.rst

 #.
 The question page displays the possible answers with radio buttons next to each.
 #.
 The question page displays a working 'Submit' button
 #.
 Clicking the submit button sends the user to the results page.
 #.
+Clicking the submit button records the users response to this question
+#.
+Clicking the submit button updates the user's statistics in UserProfile
+#.
 The results page informs them of whether their answer was correct
 #.
-The results page displays the user's statistice: questions answered, number correct, percentage correct
+The results page displays the user's statistics: questions answered, number correct, percentage correct
 #.
 The results page displays a 'Next' button which sends the user to the next question
 #.
 Entering the url for later questions still sends the user to the next question in line for them
 #.
 The scoreboard page displays participating user scores